bixb922/crank-organ/building/README.md

 Some have used RC Servo motors (those used for radiocontrolled model airplanes or cars).
 I would like to test this and have no definitive results.
 I believe these may be to slow for fast and short notes.
 Paper roll based organs can handle 30 milliseconds on/30 milliseconds off repetition rates, while even the fastest RC servos need more time.
 Experimentation is the only way to solve this.

 With non-MIDI organs, on many plans the pipes are connected with plastic tubes to the windchest.
 This is excellent to save space and completely appropriate for pneumatic valves.
 For MIDI organs, however, I think the easiest is to put the pallet valves direcly under the pipe foot, dispensing with tubes.
 There is also less chance of air escaping.
 It will be more difficult to fit the resulting windchest in a small space.
 I believe  the resulting organ will be a bit larger than using plastic tubes, but easier to build.

+So essentially a MIDI crank organ has:
+* Bellows and a pipe to send the pressurized air to the windchests
+* Crank and crank shaft to move the bellows
+* Windchest containing the pallet valves (a windchest is essentialy a sealed box where the pipes are mounted)
+* Pipes, normally only bourdon (closed, gedackt) pipes
+* The frame that holds all parts together
+* The MIDI controller and the valve drivers (driver=current amplifier)
+* And the decoration/outer walls

+Optional crank organ elements are for example violin pipes, piccolo pipes, registers and percussion.

+Optional electronic elements are for example crank sensor, electronic register buttons, microphone, touchpad.

 # 4. Bellows and spring